Klosmi/WP-dev/WPDevNotes.md

 - if we check the header in the browser's dev tool we can see that the `<div>` tag changed to a `<header>` tag:
  *`<header class="shadow wp-block-template-part">`*

+Why we have removed the `class="shadow"`?
+Because this ensures the `<header>` element with the `calss="shadow"` is rendered automatically, without needing the static definition in `header.html`.
+Since WP is capable of generating the necessary markup dynamically, including attributes like className and tagName → This streamlines the code and reduces redundancy in your templates.

 ---

 [⬅️ back to the table of contents](https://github.com/Klosmi/WP-dev/blob/main/README.md#15-templates)